 How does the HTC of a building relate to its space heat demand?

-The rate of heat transfer, in particular heat loss when we are considering the space heat demand, or HTC of a building is unsurprisingly closely related to its space heat demand.
-The exact relationship between the two is dependent on how the building is heated (set point and heating periods), the weather and the amount of solar and other internal gains (such as from people, appliance use or hot water heating).
+The HTC and rate of heat transfer, or heat loss when we are considering heating demand, is unsurprisingly closely related to its actual space heat demand.
+The exact relationship between the two is dependent on how the building is heated (the setpoint and heating periods), the weather and the amount of solar and other internal gains (such as from people, appliance use or hot water heating).

 How Can We Do a Better Job of Estimating Heat Demand and Energy Consumption?